-The studies in \citep{naseem2019dice} and \citep{khan2020big} removed the neutral class from the US airline dataset during experimentation, thereby reducing the dataset to 11,541 tweets.
-On the other hand, the works in \citep{rustam2019tweets} and \citep{tanggated} experimented with the full corpus of the US Airline dataset of 14,640 instances.
-Consequently, to ensure fairness, WebPhish was trained and evaluated on both the full and abridged dataset.
+\cite{naseem2019dice} and \cite{khan2020big} removed the neutral class from the US Airline dataset during experimentation, thereby reducing the dataset to 11,541 tweets.
+Conversely, \cite{rustam2019tweets} and \cite{tanggated} experimented with the entire corpus of the US Airlines dataset of 14,640 instances.
+Consequently, WebPhish was trained and evaluated on full and abridged datasets to ensure fairness.

-Table \ref{us_airline1} and \ref{us_airline2} details the result of WebPhish and other state-of-the-art techniques on the US airline dataset.
-WebPhish indicates a significant improvement in efficiency than current state-of-the-art methods trained on the US airline Twitter datasets.
+Tables \ref{us_airline1} and \ref{us_airline2} detail the result of WebPhish and other state-of-the-art techniques on the US airline dataset.
+WebPhish indicates a significant improvement in efficiency compared with current state-of-the-art techniques trained on the US airline Twitter datasets.

-WebPhish, with an accuracy of 94 percent, is higher than those of other models for the US airlines dataset.
-We can effectively conclude that our proposed model is a robust solution that applies to other text classification fields beyond social engineering.
-The core reasons behind the flexibility of WebPhish may include: (i) the concatenation of the embedding of raw textual content ensures its extendibility to unseen data. (ii) The processing of language nuances by identifying strong connections within the text.
+WebPhish, with an accuracy of 94\%, works better than other models for the US airlines dataset.
+We can effectively conclude that our proposed model is a robust solution and applies to other text classification fields beyond social engineering.